abbmatlan/Bachelor-thesis/README.md

 * `Reningsgrad, Ptot, BOD och Ntot.xlsx`
 * `Flöde_202601010245.xlsx`

-These datasets were measured and provided by Ekeby Wetland and can be found in the branch:
+These datasets were measured and provided by Ekeby Wetland and can be found in the following branch:

 ```text
 input-data
 ```

-within this repository.
-The script calculates an ALR value that serves as a key parameter in the thesis.
+The script calculates an ALR value that serves as a key parameter throughout the thesis.

 ## Wetland Area Analysis

 The script `calculation_of_area.py` is the primary script used in the study.
 It utilizes the ALR value calculated by `calculation_of_ekeby_alr_value.py` together with datasets containing simulated flow rates and nutrient concentrations for the candidate wetland areas identified through the GIS analysis.

-Data describing each individual wetland area can be found in the branch:
+Data describing each individual wetland area can be found in the following branch:

 ```text
 wetland-area-data
 ```
-within this repository.

-The script also uses two other input files:
+The script also uses two additional input files:

 * `Degree_of_purification.xlsx`
 * `Reningsgrad, Ptot, BOD och Ntot.xlsx`

-The first daset is a rework of `Reningsgrad, Ptot, BOD och Ntot.xlsx`.
-And the last dataset was created by calculating the cost of the analyzed areas (the last file needs to be changed if new areas a chosen).
-Both datasets can be found in the branch:
+The first dataset is a reworked version of `Reningsgrad, Ptot, BOD och Ntot.xlsx`.
+The second dataset was created by calculating the costs of the analyzed areas.
+This file must be updated if new areas are selected for analysis.

+Both datasets can be found in the following branch:

 ```text
 input-data
 ```
-within this repository.

 ## Repository Structure